 This is likely because the asbestos exposure occurred while the mesothelioma patient served in the military or worked in male-dominated industries such as construction, shipbuilding, and mining.

 Mesothelioma is also more prevalent among white or Hispanic men than among African American males.

 Among veterans, mesothelioma is more common among former members of the Navy and Marine Corps and personnel from other service branches who have served in Iraq or other parts of the Middle East.

 Are veterans who are diagnosed with mesothelioma eligible for VA disability compensation and health care benefits?

-According to the U.S. Department of Veterans’ Affairs (VA), veterans may have the right to obtain disability compensation benefits and healthcare benefits for mesothelioma treatments and other asbestos- related illnesses.
+According to the U.S. Department of Veterans Affairs (VA), veterans may have the right to apply for disability compensation benefits and healthcare benefits for mesothelioma treatments and other asbestos-related illnesses.

 Where can I get more information on legal help?

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 Keep in mind that if you have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for considerable compensation.
 For additional assistance, contact us at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger